Press release

 Press contact

-• Younger Australian investors are more likely to switch into active investments during volatility, with 65% of Millennials increasing allocations compared to 33% of Boomers
+• New EY Global Wealth Management research finds younger investors more likely to switch into active investments during volatility, with 50% of respondents increasing allocations compared with 22% of baby boomers

 Wealth managers will need to adapt faster than ever amid unprecedented levels of volatility and global uncertainty that is changing the way people invest in uncertain times, according to the 2023 EY Global Wealth Research Report.

-Market volatility prompts proactive behaviour
+Market volatility prompts proactive behavior

 Appetite for advice grows